Jinntec/fore-docs/content/guides/modularization/_index.md

 There are no restrictions regarding the complexity or size of the embedded [ForeBody](http://localhost:1313/fore-docs/glossary/#forebody).

 > for Web Components experts: Fore lives by default in the lightDOM but still restricts its events to the respective
 > scope of a `fx-fore` element.
 Styling therefore can be applied globally.
+By adding a boolean attribute `shadow` the loaded
+> content will be put into shadowDOM.
+Usually that is NOT what you want when assembling a larger UI from parts.

 #### Passing data to the Fore widget